 6.2.2 The use of grease or chemicals that may affect the properties of the pipe or the emitters is prohibited when attaching emitters to pipes.
 If the manufacturer supplies the emitters normally attached to the pipe, lengths or such emitter assemblies may be used as test samples.

-6.2.3 All the tests shall be carried out at a water temperature of 27 ± 3 °C. The water used shall be filtered through a filter with nominal aperture of 75 to 100 µm (micrometre) (160 to 200 mesh), or as recommended by the manufacturer.
+6.2.3 All the tests shall be carried out at a water temperature of 27 °C ± 3 °C. The water used shall be filtered through a filter with nominal aperture of 75 µm to 100 µm (micrometre) (160 to 200 mesh), or as recommended by the manufacturer.

 6.3 Accuracy or Measuring Devices